AEthelheard/AEthelheard/README.md

 - 👋 Hi, I’m @AEthelheard
-- 👀 I’m currently learning LookML and Java.
+- 👀 I’m currently doing swiftui.
-- 🌱 I’m currently learning Spring Framework.
+- 🌱 I use python, java, and lookml at work.